MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Fields and tables that are automatically detected

 To help you get started, some fields and tables have been automatically detected for you.
-They are shown by dotted rectangles.
-If you want your model to return those fields, you just have to click on them and validate the selection.
+They're shown by dotted rectangles.
+If you want your model to return those fields, you just have to click to select them and validate the selection.

    > [!div class="mx-imgBorder"]
    > ![Select detected fields](media/form-processing-detected-fields.gif "Select detected fields")

 ### Fields that are not detected automatically

 Some fields in your document might not have been automatically detected by AI Builder.
-Draw a rectangle around the field you are interested in, give it a name and validate the selection.
+Draw a rectangle around the field you're interested in, give it a name, and validate the selection.

    > [!div class="mx-imgBorder"]
    > ![Draw fields](media/form-processing-undetected-fields.gif "Draw fields")

-When you over your mouse through the different words in your documents, light blue boxes will be shown.
+When you hover over different words in your documents, light blue boxes will be shown.
 This indicates that you can draw a rectangle around those words to select a field.

    > [!div class="mx-imgBorder"]
    > ![Select fields](media/form-select-fields.png "Select fields")

-When you draw a rectangle to indicate a field, if your initial selection did not pick all the words you wanted, or picked additional ones, you can adjust your selection.
+When you draw a rectangle to indicate a field, if your initial selection didn't pick all the words you wanted or picked additional ones, you can adjust your selection.

    > [!div class="mx-imgBorder"]
    > ![Adjust drawn fields](media/form-processing-undetected-fields-2.gif "Adjust drawn fields")

 > [!NOTE]
-> Adding tables that have not been detected is currently not supported today.
+> Adding tables that haven't been detected is currently not supported today.

 ### Resizing fields that are automatically detected